tatsath/FinAILab_documentation/README.md

-## Stable Baselines Documentation
+## AI Fin Lab Documentation

-This folder contains documentation for the RL baselines.
+This folder contains documentation for the AI Fin Lab.

 ### Build the Documentation